logzio/logz-docs/_source/logzio_collections/_tracing-sources/opentelemetry.md

 shipping-tags:
   - traces
 ---
+## Overview

 Logz.io's trace exporter for OpenTelemetry allows you to ship distributed traces to Logz.io from different APM (Application Performance Management/Monitoring) agents, such as Jaeger, Zipkin, and so on.

+This topic explains how to install the OpenTelemetry Collector.
+For an overview of the process to send traces to Logz.io, see <a href="/user-guide/distributed-tracing/getting-started-tracing" target ="_blank"> Getting started with Logz.io Distributed Tracing</a>.

+### OpenTelemetry components

 The OpenTelemetry Collector pipeline has the following main components: